RomainFallet/ionic-start-guide/README.md

 ```

 Then, use `npm run git-push` instead of `git push` to publish your commits.
 That way, you are sure that your last commits are fully and automatically documented.

+## 5. Set up our Production App Server

+We saw in the Environment Variables set up that we can build our app in production mode with :

+`ionic build --prod`

+That packages our production ready app inside the "www" folder.
+Now we want to serve it.